tiepdotme/morelstackhouse/README.md

 # MORELSTACKHOUSE.COM

-Repository for the Gatsby.js site for [morelstackhouse.com](https://morelstackhouse.com).
+Repository for the Gatsby.js site [morelstackhouse.com](https://morelstackhouse.com).
 Developed and maintained with love by [Amy Groshek](https://hire.amygroshek.com).